harshitagrwl1608/cybersec-portfolio/writeups/nmap_part_04.md

 distinct probe types from one source IP against one target in <X seconds).

 ## Key takeaway
-This room tied the whole series together — realized the real workflow is host discovery → port scan → service/OS fingerprinting → targeted script, each room builds directly into the next rather than being separate skills.
+This room tied the whole series together — realized the real workflow is host discovery → port scan → service/OS fingerprinting → targeted script